cjsatuforc/sonicmonkeypi/README.md

 # Run: Use only keyword 'monkeys':
       perl sonicmonkeypi =monkeys

+# Run: Run only 6 times, with keyword (new!)
+      perl sonicmonkeypi 6 =monkeys

 # Bugs:
 Soo many.
 Almost no error checking.
 No cache expirey yet either!